Why does my profile say private?

-To serve both of these needs thehas different privacy level settings.
+To serve both of these needs the website has different privacy level settings.
 It's designed to manage new content by allowing our leaders to create content (blogs, events, activities, courses, documents) in a private (editing) mode, then submit the new content for publication, or directly publish the content to make it public.

-When The Mountaineers launched the new, all of our member information was kept "private" in accordance with online security protocols.
+When The Mountaineers launched the new website, all of our member information was kept "private" in accordance with online security protocols.

 We encourage our members and guest members to make their profiles public to other members who are also signed into their online accounts (this includes badges, bios and emails ONLY, not other contact information like phone numbers and addresses).
-Sharing this information makes itwith others by facilitating easy communication about trip planning, and also allows members to get to know each other better.
+Sharing this information makes it easy to carpoolwith others by facilitating easy communication about trip planning, and also allows members to get to know each other better.